JuliaLang/julia/doc/manual/getting-started.rst

-    --inline={yes|no}         Control whether inlining is permitted (overrides functions declared as @inline) --math-mode={ieee|user}   Always use IEEE semantics for math (ignoring declarations), or adhere to declarations in source code Resources
+    --inline={yes|no}         Control whether inlining is permitted (overrides functions declared as @inline) --math-mode={ieee|user}   Always use IEEE semantics for math (ignoring declarations), or adhere to declarations in source code

+Resources
 ---------

-In addition to this manual, there are various other resources that may help new users get started with julia:
+In addition to this manual, there are various other resources that may help new users get started with Julia:

 - `Julia and IJulia cheatsheet <http://math.mit.edu/~stevenj/Julia-cheatsheet.pdf>`_
 - `Learn Julia in a few minutes <http://learnxinyminutes.com/docs/julia/>`_